Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 Developer Portal API Error Log location.

-Here you can set an absolute or relative path for your Portal API access logs.
+Set an absolute or relative path for your
+Portal API access logs.

-Setting this value to `off` will disable logging Portal API access logs.
+Setting this value to `off` disables logging
+Portal API access logs.

-When using relative pathing, logs will be placed under the `prefix` location.
+When using relative pathing, logs are placed under the `prefix` location.

 Granularity can be adjusted through the `log_level`